ldejager/cf_update_dns/README.md

 cf_update_dns
 =============

-Script to update CloudFlare DNS through the API system
+Simple script that grabs all DNS records from CloudFlare for a given domain and updates the records through the CloudFlare API system with the given new IP address.

+It beats having to do updates manually.

 You need to fill in the following two variables with your data: